Joe-Git-Corner/Nozzle-Design/README.md

 The toolkit currently focuses on:
 * **Isentropic Flow Calculations:** Determining pressure, temperature, and Mach number relationships.
 * **Conical Nozzle Performance:** Calculating thrust, specific impulse (Isp), mass flow rate, etc., based on a conical approximation for optimal expansion.
-* **Rao Bell Nozzle Geometry:** Generating the contour coordinates for a thrust-optimized parabolic (Rao) bell nozzle based on empirical data and specified length percentage.
+* **Rao Bell Nozzle Geometry:** Generating the contour coordinates for a thrust-optimised parabolic (Rao) bell nozzle based on empirical data and specified length percentage.
 * **Normal Shock Check:** Determining the flow regime (subsonic, supersonic, shock in nozzle, shock at exit) based on the nozzle area ratio and back pressure ratio.
 * **Visualization:** Plotting key performance characteristics and generating 2D/3D plots of the bell nozzle contour.
 * **Data Export:** Saving bell nozzle contour coordinates to CSV files.
 * **Parameter Sweeps:** Iterating over ranges of input parameters (like stagnation temperature and throat radius) to study their impact on performance and geometry.

+## Purposes:
+This toolkit was developed with several key objectives in mind:

+* **Educational Exploration:** To provide an accessible, Python-based tool for students, hobbyists, and engineers to learn about and experiment with fundamental rocket nozzle design principles, including isentropic flow, shock phenomena, and geometric design trade-offs.
+* **Preliminary Design Analysis:** To assist in the early stages of nozzle design by enabling quick calculations of performance metrics (like Isp and thrust) and geometric parameters (such as Rao bell nozzle contours) for given input conditions.
+* **Parameter Sensitivity Studies:** To facilitate the understanding of how nozzle performance and dimensions are affected by variations in key operational parameters.
+The built-in parameter sweep functionality (e.g., varying stagnation temperature and throat radius) allows users to explore these sensitivities systematically.
+* **Verification and Benchmarking:** To serve as a computational aid for verifying calculations from other sources or simpler models, particularly for applications such as plasma thrusters or cold gas systems, where isentropic flow models are a relevant starting point.
+* **Foundation for Optimisation:** While not a full optimisation suite, the toolkit provides the necessary calculations (performance and geometry) that can inform more detailed nozzle optimisation studies, including considerations for factors like nozzle weight (which correlates with dimensions).

 ## Features